dicchyantgurung/dicchyantgurung/README.md

 Experienced in Data Engineering (Python, R, SQL), Statistical Analysis (A/B testing), Machine Learning (Scikit-learn, Pandas, NumPy), and Deep Learning (Keras).
 Highly skilled in synthesizing complex information and Data Storytelling (Tableau) to engage shareholders in a productive dialogue that drives business results.
 Strong skills in team collaboration with a passion and curiosity for all things data!

 More personally, I’m very career oriented but also like to dive into new hobbies whenever I can.
-I'm a pretty laid back most of the time, but also operate with a sense of urgency when needed, which has allowed me to stay calm under pressure yet achieve maximum results!
-I also love researching and talking about human psychology, how thought patterns lead to development of personalities and how one can use it to better themselves.
+I'm pretty laid back most of the time, but also operate with a sense of urgency when needed, which has allowed me to stay calm under pressure yet achieve maximum results!
+I have a very inquisitive mind and I love researching things that interest me at the time and learning everything I can about it.

 In my free time, I love to travel, get involved in semi-extreme sports such as cliff jumping, dirt biking, and surfing.
-I aim to get a piloting license some day soon and get into track racing with both cars and motrocycles.
+I have also always been fascinated by airplanes and aim to getting a piloting license soon to fly over the weekends.

 --------------------------------------------------------